pietheinstrengholt/azure-data-engineering-conference-workshop/labs/6/README.md

 ## Exercise 1 - Import data with PolyBase and COPY using T-SQL

 There are different options for loading large amounts and varying types of data into Azure Synapse Analytics, such as through T-SQL commands using a Synapse SQL Pool, and with Azure Synapse pipelines.
-In our scenario, Wide World Importers stores most of their raw data in a data lake and in different formats.
+In our scenario, Tailwind Traders stores most of their raw data in a data lake and in different formats.
 Among the data loading options available to them, WWI's data engineers are most comfortable using T-SQL.

 However, even with their familiarity with SQL, there are some things to consider when loading large or disparate file types and formats.
 Since the files are stored in ADLS Gen2, WWI can use either PolyBase external tables or the new COPY statement.
 Both options enable fast and scalable data load operations, but there are some differences between the two: